-First or Second Placement Grade: Semester: Below C R A • Candidate submits complete and high-• Candidate submits complete lesson Weekly • Candidate does not submit all lesson Lesson quality lesson plans and teaching plans and teaching materials to Mentor plans on time and/or submits Plans materials on time to Mentor and and Supervisor. incomplete plans.
+First or Second Placement Grade: Student Teacher Name: Semester: Below C R A Weekly • Candidate submits complete and high-• Candidate submits complete lesson • Candidate does not submit all lesson Lesson quality lesson plans and teaching plans and teaching materials to Mentor plans on time and/or submits Plans materials on time to Mentor and and Supervisor. incomplete plans.
 Supervisor. • Submissions are rarely late. • Final Scores majority 2's. • Final Score all 3's or better • Final Scores majority 3's. • Candidate completes the lesson • Candidate completes the lesson Candidate • Candidate does not submit all lesson Lesson reflection essay following a lesson reflection essay following a lesson reflection lesson and submits it 2 or 3 Reflections observation and submits it to observation and submits it to days late to the Supervisor.
 Supervisor next day by midnight.
 Supervisor no more than 1 day late. • Final Score majority 2's. • Final Score all 3's or better. • Final Score 2's or better.
-TEAM • Candidate receives an average of 3 or • Candidate receives an average of 2.75 • Candidate receives an average 2.5 Removal Scores on better on Supervisor's TEAM ratings on Supervisor's TEAM ratings on last Supervisor's TEAM ratings on last from Student Supervisor on last observation of each placement. observation of each placement. observation of each placement.
-Evaluation Teaching Summative • Candidate's summative evaluation is all • Candidate's summative evaluation are • Candidate's summative evaluation are Evaluation 3's or above.
+Removal TEAM • Candidate receives an average of 3 or • Candidate receives an average 2.5 • Candidate receives an average of 2.75 from Student Scores on better on Supervisor's TEAM ratings on Supervisor's TEAM ratings on last Supervisor's TEAM ratings on last Teaching Supervisor on last observation of each placement. observation of each placement. observation of each placement.
+Evaluation Summative • Candidate's summative evaluation are • Candidate's summative evaluation is all • Candidate's summative evaluation are Evaluation 3's or above.
 3's with no more than four 2's. two's or higher.
-Mentor and • Candidate demonstrates little response • Candidate demonstrates positive • Candidate demonstrates some response Supervisor response to feedback. to feedback. to feedback.
-Unit Plan • Candidate presents a 3-5 day unit to • Candidate presents a 3-5 day unit to • Candidate presents a 3-5 day unit to the supervisor by the due date. supervisor no more than 3 days late. supervisor up to a week late. (one required) • Rubric score majority 3's. • Rubric score 3's and 2's. • Rubric scores majority 2's. • Performance on Dispositions are 3's Dispositions: • Performance on Dispositions are 4's • Performance on Dispositions are 2's Summative and 5's. and 4's. and 3's.
+Mentor and • Candidate demonstrates little response • Candidate demonstrates positive • Candidate demonstrates some response Supervisor response to feedback. to feedback. to feedback. • Performance on Dispositions are 4's • Performance on Dispositions are 3's • Performance on Dispositions are 2's Dispositions: Summative and 5's. and 4's. and 3's.
 Evaluation Professional • Candidate demonstrates professional • Candidate demonstrates professional • Candidate demonstrates professional Behavior behavior at all times. behavior most of the time. behavior but not consistently.
 Mentor • Majority 5's. • Majority 4's. • Majority 3's.
 Midpoint Evaluation Documented Evidence for Exemplary Performance (Record description, date, location, use back if needed.)
 Evidence of efforts to establish positive relationships with students, faculty, staff, and/or community.
 Evidence of outstanding leadership or initiative in the classroom or at the school.
-College Supervisor Signature: Recommended Grade: Date: